 (2) A flight of stairs shall not have a vertical rise greater than twelve feet (3658 mm) between floor levels or landings.

 (3) The width of each landing shall not be less than the stairway served.
 Every landing shall have a minimum dimension of thirty-six inches (914 mm) measured in the direction of travel.

 (1) Guard opening limitations.
-Required guards on open sides of stairways, raised floor areas, balconies and porches shall have intermediate rails or ornamental closures which do not allow the passage of a sphere four inches (102 mm) or more in diameter.
+Required guards on open sides of stairways, raised floor areas, balconies, and porches shall have intermediate rails or ornamental closures that do not allow the passage of a sphere four inches (102 mm) or more in diameter.

 (2) Side approach.
 Platform must be thirty-six inches in projection.
 Railing must be on one side and at the end of door swing.

 (3) Exception.
-The triangular openings formed by the riser, tread and bottom rail of a guard at the open side of the stairway are permitted to be of such size that a sphere six inches (152 mm) cannot pass through.
+The triangular openings formed by the riser, tread, and bottom rail of a guard at the open side of the stairway are permitted to be of such size that a sphere six inches (152 mm) or more in diameter cannot pass through.